Budgeting is probably one of the least exciting words out there for most people.

 But when you don’t earn a full-time income, it’s something you need to think about.

-Here are a few ways you can save at university without giving up your daily coffee.
+Here are a few money saving hacks you can use to save at uni without giving up your daily coffee.

 Find other entertainment options

 Instead of going out for dinner to catch up with friends, why not host a potluck dinner at home where everyone brings a dish.

 Perhaps suggest to your friends that you each take a turn hosting one.
 Having a movie or games night is another option.

 During the day, take a picnic lunch and go hiking in the bush or, if that sounds like too much work, find a nice park or garden to eat your lunch in nature.

 Also, check out what’s going on at your campus as there’s often free or cheap events and activities for students which can be a great way to expand your network.